MyAlexro/Scriptool/README.md

 # Scriptool
-Scriptool is a Console application, written in C#, with a mix of functions
+Scriptool is a Console application, written in C#, with a some useful functions:

 ## Generate a QR code